gbark/achtung/README.md

 * [ ] Client prediction is not very accurate.
 Off by ~0.5 points compared to server for a player moving straight.
 * [ ] Intermittent - Game is not started when enough players have joined
 * [ ] Opponents are not moving smoothly enough

+## Notes on server side input handling implementation
+1. Receive input (LEFT/RIGHT/STRAIGHT) with timestamp
+2. If nextState !== PLAY then break
+3. If timestamp is more than MAX_REWIND_ALLOWED then break
+4. Rewind all snakes to that timestamp
+5. Apply input to the snake
+6. Run updatePlayer on rewinded snakes.
+Iterate until they are moved back into present time.
+7. Done